johnwcowan/pdp8x/arch.md

 *[PDP-8/E and PDP/8-M Small Computer Handbook 1972](https://www.grc.com/pdp-8/docs/PDP-8_Small_Computer_Handbook_1972.pdf)*
 and the *[PDP/8-A Miniprocessor Users Manual 1976](http://www.vandermark.ch/pdp8/uploads/PDP8/PDP8.Manuals/EK-8A002-MM-002.pdf)*.
-This document is much less comprehensive, and will attempt to explain as clearly as possible what a PDP-8/X CPU actually does.
+This document is much less comprehensive, and will attempt to explain as clearly as possible what a PDP-8/X CPU actually appears to do.
+(Of course the implementation may be quite different, provided the registers and memory locations are the same.)

+The 32-bit words can be seen as either a vector of 32 bits from the most significant bit to the least significant bit, or a signed integer value between -2,147,483,648 and 2,147,483,647 inclusive.
+The representation of the integer is twos-complement, like most machines today.
+That is, a word is negated by bitwise-NOTting it and then adding 1 to the result.

+We write numeric values either as signed decimal numbers or as hexadecimal values starting with 0x.
+This is different from PDP-8 architecture descriptions, which use octal numbers, grouping the 12 bits as 4 groups of 3.

 ## Registers

 The user-visible registers of a PDP-8/X are very few by modern standards:

  * The AC or accumulator register is 32 bits wide, and is used by almost all instructions.
-Its contents can be seen as either a vector of 32 bits from the most significant bit to the least significant bit, or a signed integer value between -2,147,483,648 and 2,147,483,647 inclusive.

-    The representation of the integer is twos-complement, like most machines today.
-That is, the most significant bit is the sign bit, and a number is negated by changing all the 1 bits to 0 bits and all the 0 bits to 1 bits and then adding 1 to the result.

-    We write numeric values either as signed decimal numbers or as hexadecimal values starting with 0x.
-    This is different from PDP-8 architecture descriptions, which use octal numbers, grouping the 12 bits as 4 groups of 3.
+Its contents

  * The MQ or multiplier-quotient register is also 32 bits wide.
-     The PDP-8/X does not have multiply or divide operations, so for the most part it is just another register, much less useful than the AC register.
+   The PDP-8/X does not have multiply or divide operations, so
+    for the most part it is just another register, much less useful than the AC register.

   * The L or link register is a single bit.
 When adding a value to the AC, any overflow changes the L register from 0 to 1 or from 1 to 0.

   * The PC or program counter points to the next instruction to be executed.
 Its value is an unsigned integer between 0 and however much memory is installed in the system.

   The following registers are used only by this explanation of the implementation:

   * The 16-bit IR register holds the instruction currently being executed.
     It is always treated as a bit vector.
 In order to talk about individual bits, we speak of the 0x8000 bit (most significant), the 0x4000 bit (slightly less significant), and so on down to the 0x0001 bit (least significant).
 We can use similar bit masks to talk about multiple bits at the same time.

-   * The OP register is 4 bits, and always contains the most significant 4 bits of the IR.
+  * The OP register is 4 bits and contains the most significant 4 bits of IR.

   * The S register is 1 bit, and is 1 if the next instruction is going to be skipped (not executed) and 0 otherwise.

   * The Y register contains the address of the memory location being accessed by the current instruction (if any).

    * The D register is 8 bits, and contains the number of an I/O device.

    * The DOP register is 4 bits, and contains the number of a device-specific I/O instruction.

 ## Memory